CruseoGithub/pacman/README.md

  - How to run on Desktops?
  - -Download and install Android Studio.
  - -Click on open project and select the game folder.
- - -For execution in desktop mode:
+ - For execution in desktop mode:
  - -Add a Run/Debug Configuration as Application
  - -For Main class select "uas.lntv.pacmangame.desktop.DesktopLauncher"
  - -For use of classpath module select "Pacman.desktop"
  - -Select your JRE.
  - -Apply and Run.
- -
  - For execution in Phone mode:
  - -Create a virtual device (We went with PIxel 4, API 29 and Android 10).
  - -Add a Run/Debug Configuration as Android app.